PoCInnovation/Workshops/software/10.Neo4j/README.md

 Let's store the main entity of our schema : books.

-First, create a directory `entities` to store all our entities management functions.
+First, create a directory `entities` in the directory `src` to store all our entities management functions.

 Now, inside this directory, let's create another directory named `Books`.